LiveIntent/PagerDuty-Open-Source-Security-Training/docs/for_everyone/lessons/Lesson_06_Password_Best_Practices.md

 <input type="checkbox" id="094" /><label for="094">![094](../slides/for_everyone.094.jpeg)</label>
 _094. Pick a good master password._

 But your password manager is only as good as the master password you pick.
 So you need to pick a good one, and you need to memorize it.
-Unfortunately this is one password you can’t store in your password manager.
+Unfortunately this is one password you can't store in your password manager.

 ---